Published on 28 December 2017

 - SUMMARY OF THE VIDEO

 This video is about a therapist’s approach to treating the antisocial personality.
-There’s a Summary after the video; text not in the video is in green font …
+There is an edited Summary after the video.

 After the Summary is a visual simile entitled “The Cultivated Field and the Field Gone Wild.”